rohit12crj/Study-Notes/Git/notes.md

 ✅ what is git lfs ?
 - Git LFS (Large File Storage) is an extension of Git that allows you to store large files (videos, binaries, datasets, models, etc.) efficiently.
 - Instead of storing large files directly in the Git repository, Git LFS stores them in a separate storage and keeps only a pointer file in the Git repo.
+- Git LFS stores large files in a separate LFS storage server managed by the Git hosting platform.
+Platforms like GitHub or GitLab usually store the actual objects in backend object storage such as Amazon S3.
+- If someone clones a repo without Git LFS installed they will only download the pointer files instead of the actual large files, and Git will show an error suggesting installing Git LFS.

 ---